PhDbuilds/phdblog/content/about.md

 # About Me

-I’m Logan, a Tier-2 Tech Support Analyst with a passion for cybersecurity, Linux, and solving problems, whether they’re digital or physical.
+I’m Logan, a ~Tier-2 Tech Support Analyst~ Linux System Administrator with a passion for cybersecurity, Linux, and solving problems, whether they’re digital or physical.
 I’m currently pursuing a degree in cybersecurity at WGU, and I spend most of my free time diving into hands-on projects, learning new skills, and sharpening my technical abilities.
 My ultimate goal is to break into offensive security and specialize in red teaming or become a cybersecurity engineer and build and maintain various defense systems.

 ## What I’m Into
 I like to stay busy experimenting and building.
 Whether it’s capturing flags in CTF challenges, scripting various tasks with Python, or doing something hands-on like 3D printing, building gadgets, and building custom keyboards, I’m always working on something new.
 Linux is my go-to operating system for both personal and professional projects, and I enjoy exploring how it can be used in different ways and just really feel at home on the command line.